 If you are a trucker, the development and use of self-driving technology shouldn’t frighten you.
 Look into it and see how you will benefit.
 That said, it will be years before the technology is widely used, meaning that you have plenty of time left behind the wheel before you need to worry about how a self-driving truck may impact your job.

-While you are researching self-driving semis, take some time to research commercial emergency roadside assistance as well.
+While you are researching self-driving semis, take some time to research semi-truck roadside assistance as well.
 Make sure your policy is up to date and, if you are in the market for a new policy, be sure to contact our team for assistance.